kevinlu1248/rewriter-extension/README.md

 # Rewriter
 Rewriter (temporary name) is a chrome extension that revises your work.
+Currently this is only an MVP.

+## Features
+* Suggests ways to revise your work
+* Explains why these are good suggestions (TODO)
+* Ranks suggestions (TODO)

 ## Installation
 * Go to chrome://extensions